xhyrom/discord-datamining/data/articles/normal/articles/18347288083991/content.md

 <p><strong>Q: I'm having trouble redeeming this promotion to my Picsart account?
 How do I contact Picsart support? </strong></p>
 <p>A: If you are having issues redeeming this promotion on your Picsart account, you can reach out to Picsart support at: support@picsart.com</p>
 <h1 id="h_01HDEQFCK302TG6R88BGHZTHXH">Terms And Conditions</h1>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">Picsart Offer is good towards one month of Picsart Pro / Picsart Gold on Picsart.com and via participating Picsart apps (up to $15 total value).
 In order to be eligible for the Offer, you must (i) be 13 years of age or older; (ii) have a Picsart account; (iii) newly subscribe to Picsart Gold during the promotion period to redeem your Offer; and (iv) provide a valid form of payment upon redemption of the Offer.
 After the promotional period, subscription will continue to be charged at the regular price of up to $15 per month or up to $84 per year USD (subject to change), unless canceled.
-The Offer must be redeemed to your Picsart account by December 23, 2023.
+The Offer must be redeemed to your Picsart account by November 23, 2023.
 Limit 1 Offer per person.
 If lost or stolen, cannot be replaced.
 No cash value, except as required by law.
 Not valid with any other offer.
 Not for resale; void if sold or exchanged.
 Offer valid in all jurisdictions where Picsart Pro/Picsart Gold is available, except where prohibited by law.</span></p>
 <p><span style="color: #2e3338;" data-darkreader-inline-color="">Terms and conditions apply - please see </span><a href="https://picsart.com/terms-of-use" target="_blank" rel="noopener noreferrer">https://picsart.com/terms-of-use</a><span style="color: #2e3338;" data-darkreader-inline-color=""> for more details.</span></p>
 <p><br><br></p>